Invite friends and family to read the obituary and add memories.

 DAVID MANNING NUNN

-1:03 am, Sunday, 08 February 2026, marks the legal time of David’s passing, the moment his bride Florence Michalene “Mickie” Nunn entered widowhood and their only child Ralph Edward “Eddie” Nunn became fatherless.
+1:03 a.m., Sunday, 08 February 2026, marks the legal time of David’s passing—the moment his bride, Florence Michalene “Mickie” Nunn, entered widowhood and their only child, Ralph Edward “Eddie” Nunn, lost his earthly dad.

-His mom and dad divorced when David was only about three years old.
-Around age five mom, young David and housekeeper Laura Morrell moved to Vickery—later became part of Dallas—where he would spend his childhood.
-His biological dad moved to Colorado and was largely absent from David’s life.
-Every few years David would regale family with a summer day fishing story with his dad in Colorado, where fish (likely rainbow trout) were all but jumping into the boat.
+Most of his childhood was spent in Vickery, TX.
+His biological dad moved to Colorado and was largely absent from David’s life though David would regale family with a summer day fishing story with his dad in Colorado, where fish (likely rainbow trout) were all but jumping into the boat.
 David had at least three biological half-siblings.
 He knew two: Henry “Hank” Nunn and Sheila Nunn, both born of his father.

 As a youth he enjoyed playing baseball outside in the dirt, collecting coins and hunting with his dog Junior and his air-powered single-shot pellet gun.
 They would bring their small game home to mom for cooking.
 When not hunting he played the clarinet in the school band.